Public Record & Evidence Map – A Whistleblower Led Archive of:

 Adam Gauer (a.k.a.
 Adam Gower) – Co-Founder, C.O.O., Public Front & Co-Responsible Operator

-• Acts as the lead public representative for the brand, fronting sponsorships, retailer approaches, distributor onboarding and investor-facing presentations.
-Where Agua Plus “speaks” to the outside world, it is usually doing so through him.
+• Acts as a lead public representative for the brand, fronting or appearing in materials concerning sponsorships, retailer approaches, distributor onboarding, licensing narratives and investor-facing credibility.
+Where AGUA Plus “speaks” to the outside world, Gauer is one of the public executive figures used to carry that message.

-• Puts his name and title behind multiple categories of false, unsubstantiated or misleading claims, including:
+• Puts his name and title behind multiple categories of high-risk public claims requiring verification, including:

 Martin McKernan – Intermediary, Narrative Manager & Real-Time Aider of Misrepresentation